-Like all bacteria, Gonorrhea will multiply is left untreated.
-If an infected person does not get tested or treated, the infection can spread in their bodies causing
+Like all bacteria, gonorrhea will multiply is left untreated.
+If an infected person does not get tested or treated, the infection can spread and can cause

-irreversible damage to their reproductive organs, and can lead to infertility.
-Gonorrhea will get worse if untreated even if a person never experiences symptoms.
+irreversible damage to the reproductive organs, leading to problems such as infertility.
+Gonorrhea will get worse if left untreated, even if a person never experiences symptoms.

 If you are thinking about becoming sexually active or already are, it’s important to get tested.
-Because Gonorrhea does not always show symptoms, it can be really difficult to know when someone is infected.
-Teen Clinic tests for Chlamydia by either a swab or most commonly through a urine sample.
-It’s that simple!
+Because gonorrhea does not always show symptoms, it can be really difficult to know when someone is infected.
+Teen Clinic tests for gonorrhea by either a swab or most commonly through a urine sample.
+It’s simple!
 Results are available within a week or two.

 Gonorrhea is curable and treatable with antibiotics.
 It’s important to finish the entire course, even if symptoms go away.
 It is also important for someone to refrain from any sexual contact for 7 days so reinfection does not occur.